Tornado climatology: Necessary conditions

 Not every thunderstorm, supercell, squall line, or tropical cyclone will produce a tornado.
-Precisely the right atmospheric conditions are required for the formation of even a weak tornado.
+The precisely right atmospheric conditions are required for the formation of even a weak tornado.
 Tornadoes can form in any month when conditions are favorable.
 (Note: For example, a freak tornadoes hit South St. Louis County Missouri on 31 December 2010, causing pockets of heavy damage to a modest area before dissipating—the temperature was unseasonably warm that day—and the EF-4 that completely leveled the town of Mayfield, Kentucky on 10 December 2021, and was from a long-lived supercell that produced two long-track EF-4 tornadoes.)
 1,000 or more tornadoes a year are reported in the contiguous United States.
 The high frequency of tornadoes in North America is largely due to geography, as moisture from the Gulf of Mexico is easily advected into the midcontinent with few topographic barriers in the way.
 The Rocky Mountains block Pacific-sourced moisture and buckle the atmospheric flow, forcing the drier air to mid-levels of the troposphere.
 (Note: The dry air is pushed up to non-usual levels, due to the downsloping winds coming off the Rockies.
 This causes cyclogenesis downstream to the east of the mountains, where supercell storms will develop.)
 Downsloping winds off the Rockies force the formation of a dry line when the flow aloft is strong, while the Gulf of Mexico fuels abundant low-level moisture.
 This unique topography allows for frequent collisions of warm and cold air, the conditions that breed strong, long-lived storms throughout the year.
 This area extends into Canada, particularly Ontario and the Prairie Provinces.
 Tornadoes can also be triggered by hurricanes, although the tornadoes caused by hurricanes are often much weaker and harder to spot.
 Winter is the least common time for tornadoes to occur, since hurricane activity is virtually non-existent at this time, and it is more difficult for warm, moist maritime tropical air to take over the frigid Arctic air from Canada.
-Winter tornado occurrences are found mostly in the Gulf states and Florida (although there have been some notable exceptions).
+Winter tornado occurrences are found mostly in the Gulf states (although there have been some notable exceptions).